-Traveling to Dubai with a baby?
-In 2026, infants and children are treated as separate travelers for immigration purposes.
-That means your baby will need their own passport and—unless they fall under a visa-exempt/on-arrival regime—their own Dubai visa.
-This guide explains who needs a visa, the exact documents to prepare, airline rules for infants, fees and processing times, plus a quick online application flow via Dubai Visa Center.
+In the UAE, infants and children are treated as separate travelers for immigration purposes.
+That means your baby usually needs their own passport and, in many cases, their own Dubai visa.
+This guide walks you through who needs a visa, which visa type to choose, the full document checklist, airline rules for infants, costs, timelines, and a simple online application process through Dubai Visa Center.

 Do Babies Need a Visa for Dubai in 2026?